cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-15/241015_Skeuomorphism.md

 ![](../../../C_DATA/IMAGES/osx_quicktime5.jpg)

-The new iMac G4 came out in 2002 with this new version of the Macintosh OS.
+The new iMac G4 came out in 2002 with this new version of the Mac OS.
+It featured a clean design that let the UI speak for itself.

 ![](../../../C_DATA/IMAGES/iMac_G4.png)